What is bronchitis?

 CBC count and differential count may be requested to check for WBC and CRP levels.
 WBC levels increase in response to infection and CRP levels increase in response to inflammation.
 And an increase in both may point towards acute bronchitis.

-Sputum samples and culture may be taken to isolate the pathogen, especially Streptococcus species.
+Sputum samples and culture may be taken to isolate the pathogen, especially the Streptococcus species.

 Treatment of Acute bronchitis